Getting Up & Running

 The short answer is "wonderfully" — the longer answer depends on what you really mean by "time in lieu":

-If the "time off in lieu” is actually a regular day off every week (e.g. a staff member works Sundays, but takes Wednesday off each week), then we add a custom calendar for that person that represents the actual days they work.
+If the "time off in lieu” is actually a regular day off every week (e.g. a staff member works Sundays, but takes Wednesday off each week), then you should specify the days they actually work under the "Edit Details" page for that person (uncheck "works full-time Mon—Fri" and the work schedule fields will be revealed).

 You can set this up yourself, and more information on how to do that can be found here.
 We’re also happy to do it for you if you shoot us the details.